Key takeaways:

 Are pregnant

 If you’re at high risk for flu complications, it’s best to get medical care earlier in your illness.
 You can also consider seeing a healthcare professional to get tested for the flu.
-You’ll get immediate results, along with a prescription for antiviral medication.
+Testing can provide immediate results and help you start antiviral medication right away if needed.

 It’s common for flu symptoms to come on suddenly and get worse before they get better.
 Most people feel very tired and may struggle to get out of bed for a few days.
 Flu-related fever and muscle aches can be pretty uncomfortable.
-It’s also common to have a nagging, dry cough for several days after the rest of your symptoms have gone away.
+It’s also common to have a nagging, dry cough for several days after your other symptoms have gone away.

 This isn’t the same for everyone.
-Some people report a “tickle” in the back of the throat first, while others might have fatigue or a stuffy nose.
-But because symptoms develop pretty quickly, the first symptom will soon be followed by the others.
+Some people report a “tickle” in the back of their throat first, while others might have fatigue or a stuffy nose.
+Because flu symptoms develop pretty quickly, the first symptom will soon be followed by the others.

 The best prevention against the flu is the yearly flu shot.
 This is especially important for people at high risk for severe illness and complications.
-Flu vaccines protect against severe illness from both influenza A and B. They also make flu symptoms in adults less severe.
+Flu vaccines protect against severe illness caused by both influenza A and B viruses.
+They also make flu symptoms in adults less severe if they do get sick.

 The most common symptoms of flu in adults include muscle aches, cough, runny nose, fever, and headache.
 Gastrointestinal symptoms, like diarrhea, are possible but much less common.
 If you’re over 65 years of age, pregnant, or have chronic medical conditions, it’s best to get early medical attention for your symptoms.
 This way, you can get effective treatment and help prevent severe illness or complications.